lab1092/blender-manual_ja/manual/interface/window_system.rst

 .. figure:: /images/Icon-library_3D-Window_Editor-type.jpg

 - **Window/Editor Type Selector** : Allows you to change the :doc:`type of Window </interface/window_types>`.
 This option can be found in every window header.
-For example, if you want to see the :guilabel:`Outliner` window you would click and select it.
+For example, if you want to see the *Outliner* window you would click and select it.

 .. figure:: /images/Icon-library_3D-Window_3D-transform-manipulator-options.jpg

 - **3D Transform manipulator options** : Access to the :doc:`manipulator </3d_interaction/transform_control/manipulators>` widget is also possible by clicking the coordinate system icon on the toolbar.
-The translation/rotation/scale manipulators can be displayed by clicking each of the three icons to the right of the coordinate system icon.  :kbd:`shift-lmb` -clicking an icon will add/remove each manipulator's visibility.
+The translation/rotation/scale manipulators can be displayed by clicking each of the three icons to the right of the coordinate system icon.  :kbd:`Shift-LMB` -clicking an icon will add/remove each manipulator's visibility.

 .. figure:: /images/Icon-library_3D-Window_header-viewport-shading.jpg